blackbat13/cs-htiew-en-gitbook/programming/python/exercises/conditional-loop/README.md

 ## Exercise 1

-Write a program that complies with the specification below.
+Write a program according to the specification below.

 ### Specification